Build a Homelab server using an old laptop

 NAT Port Forwarding

-Because we used NAT networking when connecting to WIFI earlier, the virtual machines in PVE and the physical network are isolated, making it impossible to directly access services in virtual machines via ip:port.
+Since we used NAT networking when connecting to WIFI earlier, virtual machines in PVE are isolated from the physical network and cannot be directly accessed via ip:port to reach services within the virtual machines.

-If you want to access them directly via the local area network, you also need to configure iptables for port forwarding.
+If you want to access them directly from the local area network, you’ll need to configure iptables for port forwarding.

-To facilitate expansion, a post-up script can be added to /etc/network/interface:
+To facilitate expansion, you can add a post-up script in /etc/network/interface:

 1